Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

 The History of Sales Tax Holidays

-Ohio and Michigan enacted the first sales tax holidays in 1980 when they offered tax holidays for automobile purchases.
+Ohio and Michigan enacted the first sales tax holidays in 1980 when they offered one-time tax holidays for automobile purchases.
 But it was New York that sparked the modern trend, with the first sales tax holiday for clothing in 1997.
-New York’s objective was to tackle border shopping, the phenomenon of residents traveling to nearby states to take advantage of lower sales tax rates (particularly clothing purchases in New Jersey).
+New York’s objective was to tackle cross-border shopping, the phenomenon of residents traveling to nearby states to take advantage of lower sales tax rates (particularly clothing purchases in New Jersey).
 The sales tax holiday gave hope of reducing border shopping without the need of actually having to reduce the state’s sales tax rate.

 While sales tax holidays are often defended on grounds of economic benefits, in reality, a key motivation has been attempting to stop cross-border shopping, and perhaps even lure shoppers from other states.
 In 2005, Massachusetts adopted an extremely generous weekend sales tax holiday applying to all goods up to $2,500, attempting to stop Massachusetts residents from shopping in next-door New Hampshire, which has no sales tax.
 In 2009, Massachusetts temporarily abandoned the holiday as it raised its sales tax even further, from 5 percent to 6.25 percent.

 Since the inception of sales tax holidays, many states have created them around certain products and industries.
 In 2018, 16 states will hold clothing sales tax holidays, 11 states will have school supplies sales tax holidays, six states will have computer sales tax holidays, and four states will have Energy Star products sales tax holidays.
 Altogether, 17 states will conduct a holiday, two fewer than in 2010.
 (See Tables 2 and 3 for a chronicle of sales tax holidays.)